Theory of reinforcement learning (RL), with a focus on sample complexity analyses.

 Coursework & Grading

 Homework may be assigned on an ad hoc basis to help students digest particular material.
 The main assignment will be a course project that involves literature review, reproduction of theoretical analyses in existing work, and original research (see details below).
 No exams.
-Note that this is a grad-level seminar course—if you are concerned about precise grading criteria, this is probably not the right class for you.

 Topics Covered in Lectures